 The Defence Forces employ civilian personnel in versatile and challenging tasks with good possibilities for developing one's own know-how.
-Approximately 4,000 civilians work within the Defence Forces in both vocational and academic expert tasks around Finland according to their civilian training.
-The spectrum of tasks within the Defence Forces is vast.
+Around Finland, approximately 4,000 civilians work within the Defence Forces in both vocational and academic expert tasks according to their civilian education.
+The range of jobs available in the Defence Forces is wide.
 There are hundreds of job titles.
-Civilian jobs include e.g. mechanic, physical education instructor, engineer, systems chief, researcher, social welfare officer, financial coordinator, training coordinator, public information officer, military lawyer and doctor.
-Irrespective of job title, civilian employees are educated professionals in their own field of expertise.
-Those selected for civilian posts do not have to have completed military service or voluntary military service for women.
+They include such titles as engineer, chief of systems development, researcher, social welfare officer, financial coordinator, training coordinator, public information officer, legal adviser and physician, fitter and PT instructor.
+Irrespective of job title, civilian personnel are always qualified professionals.
+Those selected for civilian tasks are not required to have undergone military service or voluntary military service for women.

-Further information at puolustusvoimat.fi/rekry and valtiolle.fi
+• Further information puolustusvoimat.filrekry and valtiolle.fi.